samply/rusthead/Readme.md

 A tool for generating a number of docker compose files based on some configuration taking into account dependency resolution and deduplication.

+# Work in progress

+The following documentation may be outdated and is very much developer focused.
+User focused documentation will be added soon.

 ## Adding a service

 1. Add a file to `src/services` and add it to the `mod.rs`.